spencerjirehcebrian/jirehs-agent/README.md

 # Jireh's Agent

-An intelligent RAG (Retrieval Augmented Generation) system for arXiv papers with agentic workflows.
+ A full-stack agentic app utilizing RAG workflows for working with arXiv papers.

 ## Stack